jrc-16/mintbean-dragons-and-princesses/README.md

 game design
   - add 1 dragon and 1 princesses to the game

   - move from 1 side of the screen to other

   - dodge the fireballs fired by the dragon

   - jump over them to avoid getting hit

   - either hit with a sword (or bump into the dragon if easier)

-    - win criteria: run toward dragon and hit it (or bump into it)
+  - win criteria: run toward dragon and hit it (or bump into it, or maybe easier to run underneath)

   - lose criteria: get hit by dragon flames

+look and feel
+  - background: use a dungeon image
+  - use a Knight

 - deploy to codepen